fcabrerag/examples_matplotlib/README.md

 One of the defined operations in Geopandas is "within" ,through which we can validate if a GPS point is located within a polygon (the polygon must be loaded beforehand).
 After performing this spatial join operation, we can exclude data that does not meet the specified condition.

+On the following image, we can see the results obtained after performing the spatial join operation.
+As a result, the incorrect bus trips have been removed from the dataset.

 ![](https://github.com/fcabrerag/pro_investigacion/blob/main/imagenes/Rows_GPS_20180803.png)